apache/jena-site/content/documentation/tdb2/tdb2_admin.md

     DatabaseMgr.compact(dataset.asDatasetGraph());

-This can be done on a live database.
+Compaction can be done on a live database.
 Read requests will continue to be serviced; write request are held up until compaction has finished.
 This can be a long time for large databases.